joabAM/LibreVNA_2RFI/README.md

 ### Dependencies

 * Ubuntu system for LibreVNA-GUI operation.
+LibreVNA-1.4.1 was used.

 ### Installing